Politics of Cuba: Political parties and elections

+Suffrage

 Suffrage is automatically afforded to Cuban citizens who have resided in Cuba for at least two years and are at least sixteen years old.
 Those legally declared "mentally handicapped" or who are serving time in prison cannot exercise this right.
 Cubans who live abroad for personal reasons for more than 24 consecutive months lose their right to vote.
 The national elections for the 470 members of the National Assembly of People's Power are held according to this system and the precepts of the 1976 Constitution.

+Elections

 General elections consist of two phases: municipal elections and elections to ANPP (National Assembly of People's Power, or Parliament).
 They are usually called in July and are held every five years.
 After elections are called, Council of State designates members of CEN (National Electoral Commission).
 The CEN oversees elections, but does not participate in them.
 It is responsible for surveying and inspecting the election procedure and ensure it conforms with the Constitution and electoral law.
 The CEN appoints CEP (Provincial Electoral Commission), which in turn appoints CEM (Municipal Electoral Commission).
 The latter lead formation of electoral commissions at the grassroots.
 There are roughly 1450 people in each of these circunscripcións.

+Candidates

 For the purpose of Municipal elections, each circunscripción is further divided into two to eight areas with the goal of allowing nomination meetings to be very compressed and based on the grassroots.
 The number of nomination areas is determined by the population in the circunscripción.
 In rural areas, extension of territory is also taken into consideration.
 People have the right to participate, nominate and vote only in the area in which they live.
 Nomination area assembly meetings are normally held in public areas at eight o'clock in the evening on weekdays or during the day on the weekend.
 Each assembly is presided over by the local electoral commission.
 Individuals have the right to propose anyone who lives in their circunscripción as long as the person has indicated they are willing to be nominated.
 The person nominating must provide a reason for nomination.
 Others have the right to argue against a nomination.
 When this is done, a show-of-hands vote is taken and counted by the electoral commission.
 The person with the most votes becomes the candidate for that nomination area.
 In order to ensure the law is being followed, members of CEP make surprise visits to nomination meetings.

 Once candidates have been nominated, the local electoral commission obtains a short biographical profile and a photo from them.
 These are posted in local public spaces for easy access to voters.
 This is the only publicity permitted under the electoral law.
 Voters are expected to read the profiles in order to make their choice.
 Campaigning is not permitted.
 Duharte Díaz, professor at University of Havana, is of the opinion that posting profiles is insufficient and that more should be done to present the candidates.